aokealy/todo-list/README.md

 - Python testing models.py:
 - ![Screenshot](/media/python-valid-models.PNG)

+- I have followed Code Institutes workaround to add the PEP8 validator 'pycodestyle' to the Gitpod Workspace.
+I have tested the following Python files:

+- admin.py - No errors or warnings reported
+- forms.py - No errors or warnings reported
+- models.py - No errors or warnings reported
+- test_forms.py - No errors or warnings reported
+- urls.py - No errors or warnings reported
+- views.py - No errors or warnings reported

 - Javascript I did not use during this project so I did not do any testing as I did not need it for this application